Qumulo/docs/administrator-guide/node-addition-replacement/replacing-nodes-transparent-platform-refresh.md

 * <a id="combined-cluster"></a>

-  While a node replacement step is in progress, both new nodes and nodes marked for replacement appear on the **Cluster** page of the Web UI and clients can connect to any of the nodes in the _combined cluster_ while the step is in progress.
+  While a node replacement step is in progress, both new nodes and nodes marked for replacement appear on the **Cluster** page of the Qumulo Core Web UI and clients can connect to any of the nodes in the _combined cluster_ while the step is in progress.

 * When a node replacement step is complete, the reassignment of static IP addresses differs between versions of Qumulo Core:

   * In Qumulo Core 6.3.0.1 (and higher), the static IP addresses assigned to nodes remain unchanged and Qumulo Core removes only the static IP addresses for nodes removed from the cluster.

   * In Qumulo Core versions lower than 6.3.0.1, Qumulo Core reassigns static IP addresses to different nodes.
-To view the reassigned IP addresses in the Web UI, click **Cluster > Network Configuration.**
+To view the reassigned IP addresses in the Qumulo Core Web UI, click **Cluster > Network Configuration.**

 * When Qumulo Core adds nodes to a cluster, it assigns node IDs sequentially, without reusing or changing IDs.